Crassula rupestris: Description

-It grows as a rounded, heavily branched succulent shrub and reaches heights of up to 600 millimeters.
+It grows as a rounded, heavily branched succulent shrub and reaches heights of up to 600 mm.
 The roots are fibrous.
 The initially green, 2 millimeter thick shoots turn gray-brown with age, and measure 5 millimeters in diameter and then have peeling bark.

 The flattened leaves are 13 to 18 millimeters long and 10 to 15 millimeters wide.
 Their upper side is flat to convex, but concave towards the base.
 The underside of the leaf is convex.
 The broadly egg-shaped, bare, gray-green leaf blade is powdery.
 It is contracted at its base and fused to the opposite leaf.
 The leaves are entire and reddish at the edge.
 The leaf tip is pointed or blunt.
 If exposed to intense sunlight, the plant will instead take on a reddish color.

-Crassula 'Springtime' is a cultivar of the plant with peculiarly chunky leaves and showy blooms, with rugged, triangular leaves which stack up on thin stems up to 6 inches tall.
+Crassula 'Springtime' is a cultivar of the plant with peculiarly chunky leaves and showy blooms, with rugged, triangular leaves which stack up on thin stems up to 6 in tall.

 Inflorescence

 The inflorescence is a rounded thyrsus with numerous dichasia.
-The inflorescence stalk is up to 2 centimeters long.
+The inflorescence stalk is up to 2 cm long.
 It has spreading bracts up to 3 millimeters long.
 The hermaphrodite flower is radially symmetrical and has five petals with a double perianth.
 The elongated triangular sepals are up to 1 millimeter long.
 The five petals are fused at their base to form a tube up to 4 millimeters long.
 The corolla is pink, and the stamens are brown.